Harrison Barnes: 2015–16 season: NBA record for wins

 Barnes helped the Warriors go 17–0 to start the season before a sprained left ankle ruled him out for 16 straight games.
-He returned to action on January 4 against the Charlotte Hornets, scoring eight points off the bench in a 111–101 win.
+Barnes returned to action on January 4 against the Charlotte Hornets, scoring eight points off the bench in a 111–101 victory.
 On April 7, Barnes scored 21 points against the San Antonio Spurs, scoring in double figures for a ninth straight game, a career high.
 The win made the Warriors the second team in NBA history to win 70 games in a season.
 The Warriors went on to win an NBA record 73 games, eclipsing the 72–10 record set by the 1995–96 Chicago Bulls.

 Through the first two rounds of the playoffs, Barnes shot just 36% from the field.
-In the Western Conference Finals against the Oklahoma City Thunder, Barnes shot 48% from the field while averaging 8.7 points per game to help the Warriors defeat the Thunder in seven games after overcoming a 3–1 deficit to advance to the 2016 NBA Finals.
+In the Western Conference Finals against the Oklahoma City Thunder, he shot 48% from the field while averaging 8.7 points per game to help the Warriors defeat the Thunder in seven games after overcoming a 3–1 deficit to advance to the 2016 NBA Finals.
 In Game 1 of the NBA Finals against the Cleveland Cavaliers, Barnes had a 13-point performance to help the Warriors win 104–89.
 Despite the Warriors going up 3–1 in the series following a Game 4 win, they went on to lose the series in seven games to become the first team in NBA history to lose the championship series after being up 3–1.
 Barnes only shot 16% in the last three games.

 Dallas Mavericks (2016–2019)

 2016–17 season

 On July 9, 2016, Barnes signed a four-year, $94 million contract with the Dallas Mavericks.
-He made his debut for the Mavericks in their season opener on October 26, recording 19 points and nine rebounds in a 130–121 overtime loss to the Indiana Pacers.
-Two days later, he scored a career-high 31 points in a 106–98 loss to the Houston Rockets.
+He made his Mavericks debut in their season opener on October 26, recording 19 points and nine rebounds in a 130–121 overtime loss to the Indiana Pacers.
+Two days later, Barnes scored a career-high 31 points in a 106–98 loss to the Houston Rockets.
 He bested that mark on November 6, scoring 34 points in an 86–75 overtime win over the Milwaukee Bucks.
 Barnes scored 30 points or more seven times during the 2016–17 season, including five 31-point games.
 After never finishing better than fourth in scoring in his four seasons with the Golden State Warriors, Barnes led the Mavericks with a career-best 19.2 points per game.